pyrex8/atari_pygame/README.md

 # atari
-$python pygame module for aiding the creation of atari 2600 VCS like games with graphics and sound routines.
+#python pygame module for aiding the creation of atari 2600 VCS like games with graphics and sound routines.

 This is not an emulator.